 If you're concerned about these vision changes, make an appointment with your eye doctor.
 An eye exam can identify potential eye or vision problems that may require further evaluation and treatment.

 - Mian SI.
 Visual impairment in adults: Refractive disorders and presbyopia. http://www.uptodate.com/home.
-Accessed Sept.
-17, 2013.
+Accessed Oct.
+11, 2016.

 - Presbyopia.
 American Optometric Association. http://www.aoa.org/patients-and-public/eye-and-vision-problems/glossary-of-eye-and-vision-conditions/presbyopia.
-Accessed Sept.
-17, 2013.
+Accessed Oct.
+11, 2016.

 - Presbyopia.
-National Eye Institute. http://www.nei.nih.gov/healthyeyestoolkit/.
-Accessed Sept.
-17, 2013.
+National Eye Institute. https://www.nei.nih.gov/health/errors/presbyopia.
+Accessed Oct.
+11, 2016.

-- Robertson DM (expert opinion).
+- Softing-Hataye AL (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Sept.
-17, 2013.
+Oct.
+19, 2016.